2earn/core/docs_ai/TOP_SELLING_PRODUCTS_IMPLEMENTATION.md

 - When `platform_id` is provided, only products from that platform are included
 - Filters on `items.platform_id`

+#### Deal Filtering
+- When `deal_id` is provided, only products from that deal are included
+- Filters on `items.deal_id`
+- Useful for tracking performance of specific deals

 ## Database Schema

 ### Tables Used